 - Keep a minimum two-metre (six-foot) distance between yourself and others.
-That’s roughly the length of a hockey stick.
+That’s roughly the length of a hockey stick or a pool noodle.

-- Go outside to be active, but stay near home.
-Avoid others by keeping a safe distance.
-Greet people with a wave, bow or nod, instead of handshake or hug.
+- Greet people with a wave, bow or nod, instead of handshake or hug.
 After being outside, wash your hands with soap and water.

 - Work from home if possible.
 Talk to your supervisor, manager, or employer about options.
 Cancel in-person business meetings.
 Instead, look at teleconferencing or video chat options.

-- For essential trips (like getting groceries), sanitize/wash your hands when entering or exiting building.
+- Sanitize/wash your hands when entering or exiting building.
 Avoid long lineups.
 Use tap to pay instead of handling money.

 - Do NOT use public transit if you are sick.
 Self-isolate at home right away.

-- If you must use public transit, wash hands often, keep a two-metre distance between other passengers and aim to travel in non-peak hours.
+- If you must use public transit, wash hands often, keep a two-metre distance between other passengers, wear a non-medical mask and aim to travel in non-peak hours.

-Remember: While you may not feel sick, and while these measures may seem inconvenient, they are important to reduce the spread of COVID-19 to those who are more vulnerable, including seniors and people with compromised immune systems.
+Remember: While you may not feel sick, and while these measures may seem inconvenient, they are important to reduce the spread of COVID-19.